Review Your Bills And Handle Errors

 Importance of Reading your Bills

-There’s more to a bill then looking at the total cost of the bill.
+There’s more to look at the bill’s total cost.

 - The Due Date